A hands-on lab deploying VNets, peering them securely, provisioning Windows Server VMs, and validating connectivity with Network Watcher.

 Configure Azure VNet Peering

-VNet peering was configured to:
+In this lab, VNet peering is configured to:

 -

-Enable private communication between VNets
+Enable private IP communication between VNets

 -

-Use Azure’s backbone network
+Use Microsoft’s global backbone network

 -

-Avoid public internet exposure
+Avoid exposure to the public internet

-Verify Connectivity with Azure Network Watcher
+Validate Connectivity with Azure Network Watcher

 -

-Simulate VM-to-VM communication
+Simulating VM-to-VM communication

 -

-Test RDP connectivity on port 3389
+Testing RDP connectivity on port 3389

 -

-Why Network Watcher Matters
+Why Azure Network Watcher Matters in Production

-Network Watcher provides visibility into:
+Network Watcher provides critical visibility into:

 -